Andr3sC0des/button-component/README.md

 ![Button Component](./screenshot/button-component.png)

-This challenge was created using NextJS, the website have the following features:
+This challenge was created using Next.js.
+The website has the following features:

 - Reusable Buttons
 - Navigation Menu